MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

 - The BSP project path ``${workspace}/${project.prefix}-bsp`` becomes ``${project.parent.dir}/STM32F746GDISCO-Full-CM7_ARMCC-FreeRTOS-bsp/``.
 - ``Projects/STM32746G-Discovery/Applications/MicroEJ/platform`` is
-  the path to MicroEJ Application file, MicroEJ Platform header and runtime files.
-MicroEJ convention is to put the MicroEJ Application file and MicroEJ Platform runtime files to ``platform/lib/`` and MicroEJ Platform header files to ``platform/inc/``.
+  the path to the Application file, Platform header and runtime files.
+MicroEJ convention is to put the Application file and Platform runtime files to ``platform/lib/`` and the Platform header files to ``platform/inc/``.
 - :ref:`bsp_connection_build_script` and
   :ref:`bsp_connection_run_script` are PCA-specific and did not exist before.
 By convention we put them in a ``scripts/`` directory.